Blog

 body - the email body

-For our records, our core SENDGMAIL formula looks like:
+In our example, the core SENDGMAIL formula looks like:

 Add your logic of when you want the email to be sent